 Mary Black Bonnet has taken tragedy and turned it into triumph.
 Her trauma started early when she was taken from her birth mother as a baby and placed into a severely abusive adoptive home.
 But even as a child she knew she had to survive so she could succeed despite her circumstances.

-“At first, I lived for my mother.
+“At first, I lived for my birth mother.
 I knew she was out there waiting for me, and I had to get back to her, alive.
 Then, when things got rough as a teenager, I knew I wanted to BE a mother, and if I gave up, I may never have that chance.”

 I survived.
-I grew up and went back to my Tribe and my family and even though things were different, my main purpose was still the same.
+I grew up and went back to my Tribe and my family and even though things were different, my main purpose was the same.
 To be a better me today than I was yesterday, and to enjoy every moment of life because I was alive, I had made it through horrible things.
 When you don’t know if you will make it to the next day, you are grateful to wake up and just breathe.”

 In publishing her stories, she was immediately aware of how many lives she touched as other survivors came up to her and told their stories and thanked her for sharing and lessening the feeling of being alone.

 “I felt alone far too much during all of my trauma.
-I began writing to feel less alone, but the blessing was really that in doing so, I helped and continue to help, so many others.
+I began writing to feel less alone, but the blessing was in doing so, I helped and continue to help, so many others.
 Having a survivor come up to me and say, ‘I don’t feel alone anymore,’ is one of the greatest things I could ever hear, and it shows that I’m doing exactly what I am meant to do.

 I do believe we go through things for a reason.
-I know now, that I lived through my horrific experiences so that I can turn around and help others up on their journey.
+I know now, that I lived through my horrific experiences so that I can turn around and help others on their journey.